 When you have a little more time in the morning, remember that scrambled eggs can provide a great anchor to a healthy breakfast for kids.
 Stir in colorful vegetables, reduced-fat cheese, and/or lean deli meats.
 Then, serve with toasted whole-grain bread.
 Or, try one of these breakfast ideas for kids that feature scrambled eggs:

 • Super-Quick Breakfast Pizza: Warm a slice of leftover low-fat pizza and top with a scrambled egg.

-Whip up some scrambled eggs, throw in a dash of bottled salsa or spicy cheese, add onions, peppers, or spinach, and wrap the mixture in a low-fat whole wheat tortilla.
-Voila!
-Burrito extraordinaire.
-For best taste, warm up in the microwave before eating.
+• Breakfast Burrito Extraordinaire: Whip up some scrambled eggs, throw in a dash of bottled salsa or spicy low-fat cheese, add onions, peppers, or spinach, and wrap the mixture in a low-fat whole wheat tortilla.
+For the best flavor, warm up in the microwave before eating.

 • Waffle Breakfast Sandwich: Make a sandwich from a toasted whole-grain waffle, cut in half; fill with scrambled eggs and reduced-fat cheese, sliced extra-thin so that it melts easily.

 If you need healthy breakfast ideas for school—or nutritious foods that can be enjoyed on the go, here are a few options: